abhishek-puranik-1403/NLP-Reddit-Data-Scrapper-Sentiment-Analysis-/README.md

 The analysis of the words and phrases can tell us about the sentiments of the people posting those comments.

 The Sentiment Analysis can be very vital in the marketing strategy of any Company.
-The reactions from the people can be analyzed and accordingly chnages can be adopted for fruitful future.
+The reactions from the people can be analyzed and accordingly changes can be adopted for fruitful future.